shibukawa/oktavia_web/pages/doc/tutorial.rst

 Oktavia has many components:

-* Command-line tool (generating index files, search).
+* Command-line tool (generating index files, searching).
 * Customizable parts for programmers.
 * JavaScript libraries.

-On this document, try this engine by using command line tools.
+In this document, try this engine by using command line tools.

 Download
 ========